-It takes into account a broad range of material to determine if the offender is able to adapt to normal lawful community life.
+It takes into account a broad range of material to determine if the offender is suitable to be released to the community on parole.
 This includes:

-- Nature of the offence/s - Sentencing authority comments - Offender's criminal/supervision history - Potential risk to the community and the offender - Post-release plans - Reports and recommendations from medical practitioners, psychiatrists and psychologists, if available - Reports and recommendations from Community Corrections Officers - Representations made by the victim/s or by persons representing victim/s - Submissions by the offender's support network (family/friends/potential employers or other relevant individuals) - Representations made by the offender or others with an interest in the case
+- Nature of the offence/s - Sentencing court's comments - Offender's criminal and supervision history - Risk to the community - Post-release plans - Reports and recommendations from medical practitioners, psychiatrists and psychologists, if available - Reports and recommendations from Community Corrections - Representations made by any registered victims or persons representing victim/s - Submissions by the offender's support network (family/friends/potential employers or other relevant individuals) - Representations made by the offender - Submissions by the State and the Serious Offenders Review Council-if applicable

-In all cases, strict conditions are imposed on the offender and additional conditions may be specifically tailored to address the management of the offender in the community.
+In all cases, strict conditions are imposed on the offender and additional conditions may be included to specifically address the management of the parolee in the community.
 These may include: